avasconcelos114/lighthouse-bot/documentation/README.md

   * A brief overview is displayed in-channel, with a link provided to a HTML template that displays the results of a given audit
 ![](img/audit_report_html.png)
 * Running the `/lighthouse stats https://siteurl.com` to view the changes in performance over time as a chart
-* Scheduling audit tasks for various sites that display the latest values, and the performance trend over time for a given site using `/lighthouse schedule` command and selecting options in a returned dialog
+* Scheduling audit tasks for various sites that display the latest values, and the performance trend over time for a given site using `/lighthouse jobs` command and selecting options in a returned dialog

 ### **Approach**
 The overall approach of this project is to create a private lighthouse testbed that is tightly integrated with Mattermost.